 I started my ‘web-page’ in 1996 as an online record of each day’s special happenings in our life, it was meant to help me remember how truly blessed we are.
 And if, in the reading, someone else was blessed — to God be the glory!
 On my page I have always represented myself as an artist and a writer.
 Others may disagree but by the grace of God, I am what He has made me!
 I write because…to quote Cyril Connolly…“it is better to write for yourself and have no public, than to write for the public and have no self.”

-This blog (formerly Nana Ellen’s Stories ‘n’ Stuff) has been online in one form or another since autumn of 1996.
-Over the years there have been hundreds of changes, tweaks and updates.
-I’ve gone from designing sites with straight HTML coding to using WordPress.
-I’ve designed Commercial Web Sites, given away graphics, sold handmade toys, greeting cards, and so forth and so on.
-I truly love graphic design and building web pages.
-There are no plans to stop doing what I love anytime soon.
+I quickly fell in love with the web and worked hard to build a career designing web pages and selling art.
+Over the years there have been Commercial Web Pages, free graphics, handmade toys, digital and traditional greeting cards, and so forth and so on.
+I truly love building web pages, writing, art, and design, so there are no plans to stop doing what I love anytime soon.
 But I have retired.

 The answer… “Whatever we want to do.”

 We spend our time working in our garden, cooking, painting, writing and all the stuff we always said we’d do *someday.* If you’re interested, all of that stuff is listed in the menus.
 Mostly we’re just enjoying life in general.